-An old rule that has fallen out of use is that a player had to have a marriage (any marriage) in order to bid at all.
+An old rule that has fallen out of use with single-deck Pinochle (although it’s not uncommon to find it in double-deck variants) is that a player had to have a marriage (any marriage) in order to bid at all.
 That rule, I believe, is much older than the modified “racehorse” game with passing.
 So if you’re going to use the “partner passes cards” rule, it doesn’t make sense to keep the “must have a marriage to bid” rule.
 It sounds like somebody tried to shoehorn both rules into the game, without really thinking about how silly the result would be.
 “I was trying to fill my run, but my partner sent me aces, so I’ve got 100 aces and a lot of trump, and my partner has three non-trump marriages.
 We’ve only got to get forty more points in order to make our bid.
 What?
 We’ve automatically gone set because I don’t have a queen in trump?
 Are you kidding me?”

 I think it’s a terrible rule.
 It seems pretty clear that somebody invented it one day because, oh, boo hoo hoo, it’s no fun to play Pinochle if you have lots of nines.
 Oh, please.

 First of all, it’s just one hand.
 Don’t waste everybody’s time with a reshuffle and redeal just because you don’t like what you got dealt.

 Second, “six nines and meld” is hardly the worst hand you could have.
 Three kings, two queens (both in the suit you don’t have a king), three jacks (but not the jack of diamonds, or maybe not the queen of spades), three nines, and one ten would be a lot worse, for example.
 You’re not likely to be able to do anything with those kings but give them away.

 Third, a hand like that is probably a great passing hand.